chadhietala/chaplinjs.github.com/jekyll/docs/syncmachine.md

 ### syncStateChange([callback], [context=this])

-SyncStateChange is a convience method which will execute a callback in a specified context whenever the state machine changes state.
+SyncStateChange is a convenience method which will execute a callback in a specified context whenever the state machine changes state.

 <ul class="arguments">
   <li>